The Commission on Academic Freedom and Freedom of Expression

 Joe Trotter, University Professor, Giant Eagle Professor of History and Social Justice, Dietrich College of Humanities and Social Sciences

-Jeanne VanBriesen, Duquesne Light Company Professor and Vice Provost for Faculty, College of Engineering
+Jeanne VanBriesen, Duquesne Light Company Professor, Civil and Environmental Engineering and Engineering and Public Policy, College of Engineering

 Jason Wagner, Chair, Staff Council and Senior Associate Director, MBA Student Services, Tepper School of Business